AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract.md

 Assert(!string.IsNullOrWhiteSpace(input.Value), "Invalid name.");
 ```

 When writing a smart contract it is often useful (and recommended) to validate the input.
-AElf smart contract can use the ```Assert``` method defined in the base smart contract class to implement this pattern.
-For example here, the method validates that the input string is not no null or composed only of white spaces.
+AElf smart contracts can use the ```Assert``` method defined in the base smart contract class to implement this pattern.
+For example here, the method validates that the input string is null or composed only of white spaces.
 If the condition is false, this line will abort the execution of the transaction.

 #### Accessing and saving state